-From Textpattern v4.6, meta data is changing.
+From Textpattern CMS version 4.6, meta data is changing.
 For too long, we have relied on plugins or custom fields to prop up the meta description tag.
 Unlike keywords, it’s a ubiquitous piece of meta data that search engines use to summarise our sites.
 So we now have a dedicated textarea for description content, not just at the article level but for Sections and Categories too.

 But the descriptions are no good without the means to display them, and to that end two new tags have appeared: